 27 March, 2013

 male privilege rapes women

-The overwhelming evidence from Aboriginal communities is that sexual violenece accompanies patriarchy, the imposition of male privilege.
+The overwhelming evidence from Aboriginal communities is that sexual violenece accompanies patriarchy.
 Protection women once enjoyed of

-equality with men in governance, of womenís business sacrosanct from male control, which remedies sexual violence, is under siege.
+equity with men in governance, of womenís business sacrosanct from male control, that removes sexual violence, is under siege.
 The solution is a

 referendum on a womenís legislature: ďDo you agree to an amendment to the Constitution to enable equal rights between women and menĒ.